nkito/ex86/README.md

 ## Usage

-The command ex86 outputs the usame when no arguments are specified.
+The command ex86 outputs the usage when no arguments are specified.
 At least, a BIOS file or a monitor file and its load address are necessary to boot up.

-The emulator boots up with the BIOS by the following command line:
+The emulator boots up with using the BIOS by the following command line:
 ```
 ./ex86 -l f0000 bios/bios.bin -386
 ```